bio2bel/msig/README.rst

 Installation
 ------------
-This code can be installed with :code:`pip3 install git+https://github.com/bio2bel/MSIG.git`
+This code can be installed with :code:`pip3 install git+https://github.com/bio2bel/msig.git`

-The package expects you have downloaded the gene sets from MSIGDB following the instructions and terms stated in their website.
+The package expects you have downloaded the gene sets from MSIGDB following the instructions and terms stated in their `website <http://software.broadinstitute.org/gsea/downloads.jsp>`_.
 The gene sets in gmt format should placed in /resources.
 However, feel free to change the directory by modifying the constants module.

 Functionalities and Commands